Crisis? What crisis?

 In recent years a great deal of political debate has been concerned with what is commonly referred to as ‘closing the gap’.
 Issues on this important matter are generally considered and conveyed in terms of academic subjects rather than the much wider range of capabilities and personal qualities required in daily living and employment.
 A recurring mistake by policy-makers and the media has been to deliver their announcements as if there is only a singular gap.
 In the real world, within different social groupings in urban and rural communities, there are multiple inequalities in prospects for intellectual growth, academic qualifications and training options.
 A restricted focus on the outcomes of formal appraisals presents both a handicap and a disservice to learners.
 Moreover, it curtails a central aim of education, namely, to develop and establish a truly unbiassed, flourishing and mature society.

-An institutionalized, rigged system exists and must be unravelled and reconstructed.
+An institutionalised, rigged system exists and must be unravelled and reconstructed.
 If the powers that be are serious about closing gulfs and expanding opportunities, they can start by ending child poverty which is continually at scandalous levels.
 How can impoverished families focus on future advancement in the here and now of a ‘postal lottery’ when they are struggling to survive?

 Addressing various disparities, while raising standards, will give rise to a host of predicaments which demand a sequence of appropriate, evidence-based interventions.
 After careful deliberation on the circumstances and specific drawbacks existing within schools and their locations has been undertaken, suitable resources need to be supplied and well-targeted strategies implemented.
 If weaknesses are to be fully remedied, attention has to be given to the needs of all learners which implies that ‘within-school’ fissures also have to disappear.
 After all, neglect of even a small number of learners creates an unwelcome gap.
 Efficient and connected approaches, along with the on-going belief and commitment of staff and students that ‘together we can do it’ are crucial in advancing towards increased success rates.
 Levels of quality across the curriculum can be raised but, like many other desirable purposes, collective endeavour and willpower are essential.